-Good Contractor Quality#2: They Use Paper
+Good Contractor Quality#2: They Use Documentation

 Good Contractor Quality#3: They Have Good Hearts

 The quality of a nation is directly related to how honest its citizens are.
 Honest countries with a critical mass of selfless, good-hearted people are simply better and more prosperous places to live.
 International surveys prove it.
-And while no country is perfect, I found it inspiring to meet contractors who live out the honesty and skills needed to do a great job – and do their part to build a great country.
+And while no country is perfect, I found it inspiring to meet contractors who live out the honesty and skills needed to do a great job – and do their part to build a great community.
 Your role as a homeowner looking to hire a contractor is to learn to recognize the good guys and to steer clear of the bad guys before it’s too late.
 If no one ever hired a bad guy, they wouldn’t be able to degrade a community with dishonesty, laziness and lack of skill.

 One final tip . . .
-Although it sounds simple, ask every prospective contractor for at least three references from previous clients, then follow up with phone calls to all the clients Was the job completed on time?
+Although it sounds simple, ask every prospective contractor for at least three references from previous clients, then follow up with phone calls to all the clients.
+Was the job completed on time?
 On budget?
 Was the contractor clean?
 Were his employees polite?
 All of this seems so basic, but I’ve never seen a building or renovation job go seriously wrong when homeowners exercised care and simple diligence like this when it comes to hiring.